tshepang/blog/content/rabbit-hole-2010.md

 Nicole Kidman has played troubled women quite a few times before, but the performance she gives here is quite fresh, and really unlike anything I've seen before, either from her or anyone else.
-The character she plays is also quite throughly developed, and my shitty memory says she is the greatest female asshole I've seen yet in any movie.
+The character she plays is also quite thoroughly developed, and my shitty memory says she is the greatest female asshole I've seen yet in any movie.
 This character is grieving of son's accidental death.